Pivalic acid

-Pivalic acid, also known as neovaleric acid, is a carboxylic acid with a molecular formula of (CH3)3CCO2H.
-This colourless, odiferous organic compound is solid at room temperature.
-A common abbreviation for the pivalyl or pivaloyl group (t-BuC(O)) is Piv and for pivalic acid (t-BuC(O)OH) is PivOH.
+Pivalic acid is a carboxylic acid with a molecular formula of (CH3)3CCO2H.
+This colourless, odoriferous organic compound is solid at room temperature.
+Two abbreviations for pivalic acid are t-BuC(O)OH and PivOH.
+The pivalyl or pivaloyl group is abbreviated t-BuC(O).

-It is an isomer of valeric acid, the other two isomers of it are 2-Methylbutanoic acid and 3-Methylbutanoic acid.
+Pivalic acid is an isomer of valeric acid, the other two isomers of it are 2-methylbutanoic acid and 3-methylbutanoic acid.

 Preparation

-Industrial route

-Pivalic acid is prepared by hydrocarboxylation of isobutene via the Koch reaction:
+Pivalic acid is prepared on a commercial scale by hydrocarboxylation of isobutene via the Koch reaction: